-If you are totally new to this hobby, are less than 50 years old, or have never dealt much with the history of "recorded sound", WELCOME!
-Unlike some hobbies and collector-cliques, the Antique Phonograph Hobby has one of the friendliest and most laid-back group of collectors you are likely to find.
+If you are totally new to this hobby, are less than 50 years old, or have never dealt much with the history of recorded sound, WELCOME!
+The Antique Phonograph Hobby has one of the friendliest and most laid-back group of collectors you are likely to find.
 The peer-pressure and parochial attitude that is often exerted on new collectors at car shows, coin and stamp gatherings or antique gun events, does not commonly exist in this hobby, and we always enjoy hearing from people who are interested learning about antique phonographs.
 Even if you aren't that intersted in collecting phonographs, and simply want to unload an old Victrola that you found in Uncle Fred's basement, this page will get you started, and will help you understand the basics (and limitations) of this website, and about antique phonographs in general.

 The term "Victrola" has confusing connotations.
 To someone who is 20 years old and finds an old radio/phonograph/TV console (like the one on the right) in their parents' basement, they may find the words "RCA Victor" or "Victrola" inscribed on it.
 They then assume that they have a rare antique phonograph that has a lot of collector value.
 It's fully understandable, as these old consoles appear as ancient as the pyramids to someone who was born in the 1990's.
 That's the difficult part of this explanation.
 Most common radio/phono consoles that you come across in basements or yard sales date from the 1950's or 1960's, and have nothing to do with this hobby or this website.
 Unfortunately, RCA used the word "Victrola" as a marketing catch-word on some of their products up until the late 1970's, but those machines are not true "Victrolas" in the antique phonograph sense.